NIVANorge/Mobius2/docs/mobius2docs/central_concepts.md

 They can be used to model river connections, downhill connections of land patches, migration routes, horizontal connections of fjord basins etc.

-(We also plan to let graph connections connect differently indexed quantities so that you could have degradation graphs).
+(We also plan to let graph connections connect differently indexed quantities so that you could have decomposition graphs between substances etc.).

 ### 1D grid